piyushkumar2802/Coding_Challnge/README.md

 This will be your `index.html` screen.

 You will need to display welcome message with a button to go the next Page, which link to the "Food Items" page.

+### "Login" page
+Create a Login Page which allows the user to Login into the Application.
+If user tries to access **Food Items** or **Thank You** page without entering valid credentials, he should be redirected to the **Food App** page.
+You can use json file for valid credentials and use setInterval to simulate the API or you can use any dummy API for this purpose.
+You can use any State Managegement Library or Context API to accoplish it.

 ### "Food Items" page